language

 industrial laser rangefinding

-4. Real-World Applications: Choosing the Right Divergence for the Job
+4. Real-World Applications of Laser Rangefinders: Choosing the Right Divergence for the Job

 Long-range surveying (0.2–0.5 mrad)